manuka/structured-elements/README.md

 ## Expectations

-In order to validate our data, Structured Elements needs to know how what we expect that data to be.
-We achieve this by building models full of expectations.
+In order to validate our data, Structured Elements needs to know what we expect that data to be.
+We achieve this by supplying expectations.
+When we register a model, that model forms an expectation for the build that model out of expectations.

 An expectation can be one of the following things: